-The eodata module provides core objects for handling remotely sensing multi-temporal data (such as satellite imagery).
+The eodata module provides core objects for handling remote sensing multi-temporal data (such as satellite imagery).

 The basic data object for multi-temporal remotely sensed data, such as satellite imagery and its derivatives.

 The EOPatch contains multi-temporal remotely sensed data of a single patch of earth’s surface defined by the bounding box in specific coordinate reference system.
 The patch can be a rectangle, polygon, or pixel in space.
 The EOPatch object can also be used to store derived quantities, such as for example means, standard deviations, etc., of a patch.
 In this case the ‘space’ dimension is equivalent to a pixel.

 Primary goal of EOPatch is to store remotely sensed data, usually of a shape n_time x height x width x n_features images, where height and width are the numbers of pixels in y and x, n_features is the number of features (i.e. bands/channels, cloud probability, etc.), and n_time is the number of time-slices (the number of times this patch was recorded by the satellite; can also be a single image)

 In addition to that other auxiliary information is also needed and can be stored in additional attributes of the EOPatch (thus extending the functionality of numpy ndarray).
 These attributes are listed in the FeatureType enum.